adityassharma-ss/yaml/README.md

 Simple and easy to read
 Nice and Strict Syntax
 Most Languages use it
-More powerful when representing complex data
+More powerful when representing complex data.